 Engoo Blog Travel & Fun

-If you don’t get it, there’s a joke for that too:
+If you don’t understand, there’s a joke for that too:

 (“Donut” sounds like “do not.”)

-These are all examples of a type of wordplay known as “puns.”
-Puns typically involve:
+These are all examples of a type of wordplay called “puns.”
+Puns usually involve:

-• words that are written the same but mean different things (“blue” as in the color and the emotion)
+• Words that are written the same but mean different things (“blue” for the color and the emotion)

-Whether they make you laugh or groan, puns are popular in English!
-So today, we’ll talk about why learners should study them and also give you some fun ones to practice with.
+Puns make some people laugh and make other people groan, but they are very popular in English!
+So today, we’ll explore why learners should study them and also give you some fun puns to practice with.

-Studying puns also has many benefits for language learners.
-In addition to being a memorable way to build vocabulary, research has also found that practice figuring out puns helps raise learners’ language awareness and make them more relaxed and motivated to learn.
+Studying puns has many benefits for language learners.
+In addition to being a fun way to build vocabulary, they can also help to increase your general language awareness and make you feel more relaxed and motivated to learn.

-Puns have a long history in English and they’re still pretty much everywhere today, from news headlines and social media posts to commercials, the names of businesses and products, and more.
+Puns have a long history in English and they’re still common today, from news headlines and social media posts to commercials and product names.
+Even Shakespeare often used puns in his writing.

 Examples of Puns in the Real World

-Another pun most English-speakers are familiar with is Pi Day, a holiday often celebrated by eating pies
+Another pun many English-speakers are familiar with is Pi Day, a holiday often celebrated by eating pies.

 And here’s a pun in an Instagram post by a US government agency:

-This post is a pun on the idiom “turn the tide,” which means “to reverse a situation.”
-The word “tide” is also a reference to the ocean – the subject of the post.
-As you can see, the pun packs a lot of meaning and imagery into just a few words.
+This post contains a pun on the idiom “turn the tide,” which means “to reverse a situation.”
+The word “tide” is also a reference to the ocean, which is the subject of the post.
+As you can see, this example contains a lot of meaning in just a few words.

 Pun Practice

-Since you can’t avoid puns, you might as well get some practice figuring them out!
 Below are some puns we picked especially for learners.
-Find your level and see how many you can get before looking at the answers under the pictures!
-The last one in each set is a challenge.
+Find your level and see how many you can understand before looking at the answers!

 For Beginners